rgmejiagroup/HaciendaOps/docs/tutorials/delete-task-by-id.md

      json-server -w hfg-db.json

 2. Open the Postman app on your computer.
 3. Locate the task you want to delete.
-For a full list of the tasks currently available in the to-do list, create a new request with the following values:
+For a full list of the tasks currently recorded, create a new request with the following values:
     * **METHOD**: GET
     * **URL**: `{{base_url}}/task`